yherve/virt-deploy/README.md

 #### network

-The 'network' part corresponds exactly to the [libvirt network format](https://libvirt.org/formatnetwork.html) translated to a simpler config format (see syntax section below).
+The 'network' part allows to create one or many networks.

+It corresponds exactly to the [libvirt network format](https://libvirt.org/formatnetwork.html) translated to a simpler config format (see syntax section below).

 Example: